system-zero/system-zero/README.md

     now its just a matter of an extra logic.
 Like the case of arrays, which the current implementation didn't allowed to pass them as arguments to functions.

-    This also reveals and the route.
-We'll simply make it more slow, by adding a couple of convienences!
+    This also reveals and the future route.
+We'll simply make it more slow, by adding a couple more of features and convienences!

 ## License:
 I  understand the UNLICENSE license  kind of thought.
 We  do not need laws and